arthur-ai/engine-examples/examples/open-webui-prompt-validation/README.md

 3. Copy the contents of filter.py into the filter and give it a name + description
 4. Save the filter

+Alternatively, you can import the Guardrail filter from the [Open WebUI Marketplace](https://openwebui.com/f/arthurengine/arthur_guardrail_filter).

 ### The Final Steps

 1. Click the Valves button (Gear Icon) next to the filter.
 You should see three variables that you can update